PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 Boltac considered the man's battered and abused breastplate.
 It had been hammered back into shape and polished to a high shine, but it was low-quality item if ever there was one.
 No matter how pretty you made it, it wouldn't hold up to the thrust of even the cheapest sword.
 And there, look at the ties holding it together on the right side.
 They were nearly worn through.

-"You, sir, will do honor to a knight, or an order of knights so bold," he droned on until he finally got the punchline, "or I will have my satisfaction."
+"You, sir, will do honor to a knight, or an order of knights so bold," he droned on in this fashion until he finally got the punchline, "or I will have my satisfaction."

 "Oh, it's satisfaction you're after?" asked Boltac.
 "Well, why didn't you just say so."
 He took at tiny, dull butter knife from the counter and brandished it at the "Knight of Dubious Accouterments."